cis9391/particle-photon-sensor-dev/README.md

 1. a17-particle-mesh working on it Jan 2019.
 Check it out as interesting things are added as they are understood.<br>
    Mesh networking is in the early stages of working with Google Nests, OpenThread.
 Tutroials at [openthread.io](https://openthread.io/) and [the openthread github](https://github.com/openthread).

-   More to come late 2019
+   More to come in late 2019

-   My draft Openthread installation page is [here](https://hpssjellis.github.io/particle.io-photon-high-school-robotics/a17-particle-mesh/openthread/install-openthread.html).
+   A draft Openthread installation page is [here](https://hpssjellis.github.io/particle.io-photon-high-school-robotics/a17-particle-mesh/openthread/install-openthread.html).
 Note: Openthread makes the firmware for devices, the Border Router connects the device to the internet and wpantund controls everything.

-1. a18 GPS.
-I havn't made a video yet, but working code is here.
+1. a18 GPS

-1. a19 Accelerometer.
-I havn't made a video yet, but working code is here.
+1. a19 Accelerometer

 1. a20.
-FSLP  5 Inch  Touch Strip.
-I havn't made a video yet, but working code is here.
+FSLP  5 Inch  Touch Strip

-1. a21 RangeFinder.
-I havn't made a video yet, but working code is here.
+1. a21 RangeFinder
 ----------------------------------------------------------------------------------------------------------------------------